Pull Request comments

 The --pr-incremental

-flag specifically scans parts of a codebase and dependencies that have changed since the last complete scan, rather than scanning the entire codebase every time.
-It focuses on new or modified code that might introduce new vulnerabilities or issues.
-You can successfully perform an incremental scan only after scanning a baseline or a default branch.
+flag scans only the parts of the codebase and dependencies that have changed since the last complete baseline scan, rather than scanning the entire codebase every time.
+It focuses on new or modified code that may introduce vulnerabilities or issues.
+The scan reports only findings that don’t exist in the baseline and are associated with changed dependencies in the pull request.

 To initiate an incremental PR scan: